 While we associate the USS Missouri with WWII, it actually was a working battleship from the 1940s through the 1980s.

 This exhibit showcases personal items from crew members who served on the ship during those years.
-My favorite were the letters home.
+My favorite was the letters home.
 It really added that personal experience to what life was like living on this big ship.

 The Chief Petty Officers (CPO) Legacy Center